nosarthur/traj-infra-upgrade/README.md

 |<pre>from schrodinger.infra import desmond<br><br>tr = desmond.generic_trajectory(TRJ_FILE)<br>dt = tr.frame_time(1) - tr.frame_time(0)</pre>| <pre>import schrodinger.application.desmond.packages.traj as traj<br><br>tr = traj.read_traj(trajectory_directory)<br>dt = tr[1].time - tr[0].time</pre>

 Note that although one can get the full system ct per frame in new trajectory infrastructure, it is likely the inefficient approach.
-In most cases, the real purpose is not to track the full system ct over the frames, but track some specific group of atoms or molecules over the frames.
+In most cases, the real application is not to track the full system ct over the frames, but track some specific group of atoms or molecules over the frames.
 In these situations, it is more efficient to

 * extract the structure once
 * keep updating the coordinates of the structure frame by frame